Nikita415-creator/GovnoBrowser/README.md

 ㅤ

-IMPORTANT: This program was created exclusively for entertainment purposes, for testing equipment and skills!
+IMPORTANT: This program was created by KarmIsheV, and is fully working and functional!